David Levitt discusses the difference between self-righteousness and God’s righteousness and how we can apprehend and walk in it as a way of life.

 Self-righteousness is self-centered, prideful, and self-idolatry because we are putting our ways above what God says is right.
 To apprehend God’s righteousness, you don’t work more.
 You receive it by faith, understanding, and receiving that He is good toward you.
 A person could spend their whole life trying to earn righteousness, working by the law, doing good works, trying to prove that they’re good enough yet still miss the mark entirely.

 You do not need to perform for God to be healed

-	At Be in Health, we often see people striving to be righteous enough to be healed.
+At Be in Health, we often see made righteous man striving to be enough to be healed.
 That is not the gospel!
 That’s not what the journey is about.
 Being healed relies on the understanding of His goodness and His righteousness toward you and receiving that.
 Then, out of that, you learn how to work it into your life as a fruit of the Spirit.
 There is only one thing that we can do that makes us righteous before God, and it’s found in John 6:29:

 Jesus answered and said unto them, This is the work of God, that ye believe on him whom he hath sent.
 John 6:29 KJV

 Even as Abraham believed God, and it was accounted to him for righteousness.
 Galatians 3:6 KJV

 What is the work that you should do?